MA Professional Education

 Current PGCE Student at Warwick

 If you are currently studying for your PGCE at the University of Warwick and wish to continue your studies in the next academic year you should contact the Admissions and Enrolment team ma dot cte at warwick dot ac dot uk before Monday 29th November 2021.
 You will not be required to apply via the Postgraduate Application form, as we can arrange for your student record to be updated.

 Completed your PGCE over 5 years ago

-If you have completed your PGCE over 5 years ago, you will need to have completed the Postgraduate Certificate in Professional Education prior to applying for the MA in Professional Education.
+If you have completed your PGCE over 5 years ago, you will need to have applied for and completed the Postgraduate Certificate in Professional Education prior to applying for the MA in Professional Education.
 Candidates completing the CTE Postgraduate Certificate in Professional Education will be able to apply for admission on to the MA in Professional Education which will allow the transfer of these 90 credits toward the MA.
 Applications for this route in to the MA should be made directly via the Postgraduate Application form before Monday 29th November 2021.
 There is no application fee for this course.
-You will also be required to provide confirmation of your completion of the Postgraduate Certificate in Professional Education.
+You will also be required to provide confirmation of your completion of the CTE Postgraduate Certificate in Professional Education.